2020PB/police-brutality/reports/Oregon.md

 ### Federal officers shove protesters, chase journalists | July 22nd

-Footage shows federal officers emerging from the Justice Center.
+Footage shows federal officers emerging from the US District Courthouse.
 A handful of protesters stand at the edge of the sidewalk with their hands up.
 An officer shoves them into the street.
 The officer then brandishes his baton and chases nearby journalists, who flee.

 tags: abuse-of-power, journalist, protester, shove, threaten

 id: or-portland-134

-geolocation:
+geolocation: 45.5156595,-122.6769109

 **Links**